Bidemsco/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The file hello will be in the working directory
+The file hello will be in the working directory You are not allowed to use commas for this script